bhorkar/geolocation_tensorflow_2.0/README.md

 Geolocation using RAN KPIs.

-The algorithm uses lSTM based prediction using tensorflow.
+The algorithm uses LSTM based prediction using tensorflow.